KarthikSaladi047/Ansible-Project/README.md

 ## Architecture:
 The overall architecture of this project consists of three main components:

-- Linux VM on Azure: The Linux VM on Azure serves as the primary server for the web application.
+- **Linux VM on Azure**: The Linux VM on Azure serves as the primary server for the web application.
 This VM is provisioned using Terraform, and is configured with all the necessary dependencies and software.

-- Ansible: Ansible is used as the configuration management tool in this project.
+- **Ansible**: Ansible is used as the configuration management tool in this project.
 It is used to automate tasks and manage the configuration of the Linux VM on Azure.
 Ansible playbooks are used to define the desired state of the system and apply the necessary changes.

-- Terraform: Terraform is used to provision the Linux VM on Azure.
+- **Terraform**: Terraform is used to provision the Linux VM on Azure.
 It is used to define the Azure resources required for the system and to automate the process of creating and configuring the resources.

 The system is designed to be highly available, secure, and easily scalable.
 Terraform is used to create and manage the infrastructure on Azure and Ansible is used to configure and manage the Linux VM.
 The system can be easily updated and maintained using the Ansible playbooks.